Australasian College of Sport and Exercise Physicians: History

-Notable Sports Physicians in Australasia
+Notable Sport and exercise physicians in Australasia

-Notable sports physicians in Australia and New Zealand (who are ACSEP Fellows) include Peter Larkins, Nathan Gibbs, Rachel Harris, Martin Raftery, Peter Fricker, Karim M. Khan, Lesley Rumball and Dave Gerrard.
+Notable sport and exercose physicians in Australia and New Zealand (who are ACSEP Fellows) include Peter Larkins, Nathan Gibbs, Rachel Harris, Martin Raftery, Peter Fricker, Karim M. Khan, Lesley Rumball and Dave Gerrard and Peter Brukner OAM.
 Merv Cross was appointed as one of the inaugural honorary Fellows.

 Dr Geoff Thompson AM was named the Northern Territory Australian of the Year in 2020.
 In June 2023, four Sport and Exercise physicians were awarded in the King's Birthday Honours of Australia for services to sports medicine, Peter Harcourt, AM, Diana Robinson, AM, David Hughes, AM and David Humphries OAM.

 The majority of the doctors working for AFL clubs are sport and exercise physicians.

 Office bearers

 The key office bearers at the ACSEP are: